The Giving Forum

 Raelle Freinkel – Rose Bay Secondary College graduate, Y2i Coordinator

 JCA’s Gen 17 study confirmed something that many already knew from their own personal experience: visiting Israel is a powerful and meaningful way to connect to Jewish identity – especially so in our younger, formative years.

-With this in mind, Y2i was established in 2015 in partnership with JCA to make trips to Israel affordable for all Jewish children in NSW and the ACT.
-The program grants $5,000 vouchers to Year 10 participants from Jewish Day Schools as well as students from over 40 schools on the BJE Israel program.
+With this in mind, Y2i was established in 2015 in partnership with JCA to make trips to Israel affordable for all Jewish children in NSW, ACT and QLD.
+The program provides $5,000 grants to Year 10 participants from Jewish Day Schools as well as students from over 40 schools on the BJE Israel program.
 The students travel extensively over six weeks in Israel – learning about and experiencing Israeli and Jewish life, history and culture.

-For many, their Y2i experience, shared with their peers, is a life-changing journey that makes concrete their sense of Jewish identity and their sense of belonging to the local Jewish community.
+For many, their Y2i experience, shared with their peers, is a life-changing journey that makes concrete their sense of Jewish identity and belonging to the local Jewish community.

 To date, more than 1,400 students have visited Israel through the program and, for many, it is the impetus for their involvement in the Jewish community once they leave school.